hunterh37/DicyaninEntityDebugger/README.md

 ### Adding the Debug Button

-Add the debug button to your app's toolbar or menu:
+Add the debug button to your app's toolbar:

 ```swift
 struct ContentView: View {